Every student deserves a dedicated mentor to help them master the craft of writing.

 Yes!
 Critical analysis of literature is essential to success across humanities courses — in high school and college.
 To prepare students for advanced, honors-level work, I recommend a personalized literature class that develops strong analytical skills.

-Click to read more about Jasmine’s literature class, in which we read and analyzed 8 short stories and 1 classic novel.
+Click to read more about Jasmine’s 10-week literature class, in which we read and analyzed contemporary short stories and a classic novel.

 I primarily use Zoom, but I’m comfortable using Google Meet, FaceTime, Skype, WeChat, and other video conferencing apps.

 Our virtual classes will go way beyond simple video lessons and lectures.
-With over 12 years experience teaching online, I am adept at creating a personalized experience that empowers each student to think, write, and act beyond the frame of a virtual Zoom call.
-I’m not going to bore you with lectures or cookie-cutter lessons.
+With 14 years experience teaching online, I am adept at creating a personalized experience that empowers each student to think, write, and act beyond the frame of a virtual Zoom call.
+I don’t bore students with lectures or cookie-cutter lessons.
 Writing is a real-world activity, and we will create opportunities for hands-on, eyes-open projects.
 My goal is also to cultivate a strong mentor relationship, to serve as a trusted advisor for my student’s intellectual journey.

-I work mainly with students in grades 8 through 12, preparing them for college-level writing, AP and IB courses, capstone and other special projects.
-I have worked with talented younger writers, college students, and adults too — so please inquire!
+I work primarily with students in grades 8 through 12, preparing them for college-level writing, AP and IB courses, capstone and other special projects.
+However, I teach talented younger writers, college students, and adults too — so please inquire!

 Classes can be scheduled mornings, afternoons, or evenings, on weekdays or weekends.
 I work with most students for a 60-minute, 75-minute, or 90-minute class period, between 1 and 4 days per week.
 Your class schedule is completely up to you — and we can adjust it as needed.